Old Town Hall, Gateshead: History

 The old town hall also served as a magistrates' court and a police station.
-In 1892 an ornamental clock, which is Grade II listed and stands in front of the town hall, was presented to Gateshead by the mayor, Walter de Lancey Willson, on the occasion of him being elected for a third time.
+In 1892 an ornamental clock (By Gillett & Johnston), which is Grade II listed and stands in front of the town hall, was presented to Gateshead by the mayor, Walter de Lancey Willson, on the occasion of him being elected for a third time.
 He was also one of the founders of Walter Willson's, a chain of grocers in the North East and Cumbria.
 Queen Elizabeth II, accompanied by the Duke of Edinburgh, crossed the Tyne Bridge from the north and signed the town hall visitors' book at a small table on the south side of the bridge on 29 October 1954.

 The building remained the headquarters of the Metropolitan Borough of Gateshead until the council moved to Gateshead Civic Centre in Regent Street in 1987.
 The town hall was occupied by the Microelectronics Applications Research Institute ('MARI') who established their head office in the building from 1987 to 2001.
 It was then briefly used by the management of Sage Gateshead while they waited for their new building at Gateshead Quays to be competed in December 2004.

 The Tyneside Cinema occupied the town hall under a short term lease while a restoration and renovation project was undertaken on their premises in Newcastle upon Tyne between November 2006 and May 2008.
 The main performance hall in the old town hall was refurbished in 2009 and the building was managed by Sage Gateshead from January 2013.
 In 2018 it was acquired by "Dinosauria" which has announced plans to convert it into an "unnatural history museum".